 10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

-Exercises | Written by Nathan Petitpas | Updated on 17 April 2023
+Exercises | Written by Nathan Petitpas | Updated on 25 July 2024

-There are several vertical push exercises available using dumbbells, barbells, kettlebells and machines that can help achieve massive shoulders but research and sports science has the dumbbell Z press ranked as #1 for achieving muscle growth and explosive upper body strength.
+There are several vertical push workout available using dumbbells, barbells, kettlebells and machines that can help achieve massive shoulders but research and sports science has the dumbbell Z press ranked as #1 for achieving muscle growth and explosive upper body strength.

 Below we’ll review the top vertical pressing or pushing movements, how to perform them, their benefits and muscles worked so you’ll know exactly what you’re targeting the next time you hit the gym.

-Dumbbell Vertical Push Exercises
+Vertical Push Exercises with Dumbbells

 Increased Range of Motion (ROM)—Range of motion is the extent at which the muscle and/or joint can be moved in a plane; dumbbells allow for a more natural movement compared to barbells that will restrict the ROM.
-As a result, there is greater muscle activation which leads to increased muscle growth, thickness and strength.1
+As a result, there is greater muscle activation which leads to increased muscle growth, thickness and strength.2

 Promotes Muscle Symmetry—Using a pair of dumbbells as opposed to a barbell ensures each side handles its own load preventing muscle imbalances.
 Imbalances typically occur because the stronger side helps the weaker side to press.